Eriogonum pelinophilum: Distribution and habitat

 The clay-loving wild buckwheat is known only from the adobe clay hills and flats near Delta and Montrose, Colorado.
 All the occurrences can be found within an area of land 28.5 miles long by 11.5 miles wide.
 The substrate is pale whitish clay with an alkaline pH that originated from Cretaceous marine sediment.
 This is not generally a soil type that is hospitable to most plant life; it is very fine-grained, dense, compacted, rich in calcium carbonate, and prone to shrinking and swelling.
 The soil does not retain water, the pH is high, it is not easy for roots to penetrate, and there is little oxygen.
 The clay-loving wild buckwheat grows in areas where some moisture is retained, such as swales, where snow persists a bit longer.
-The habitat supports a few other plants that tolerate the landscape, including mat saltbrush (Atriplex corrugata) and black sagebrush (Artemisia nova), and another adobe-adapted local endemic, the Adobe Hills beardtongue (Penstemon retrorsa).
+The habitat supports a few other plants that tolerate the landscape, including mat saltbrush (Atriplex corrugata) and black sagebrush (Artemisia nova), and another adobe-adapted local endemic, the adobe penstemon (Penstemon retrorsus).
 In most areas, the clay-loving buckwheat is the dominant species.